multiversx/mx-docs/docs/developers/tutorials/counter.md

 In order to deploy the contract on the Testnet you need to have an account with sufficient balance (required for the deployment fee) and the associated private key in **PEM format**.

-The deploy command is as follows:
+The deployment command is as follows:

 ```
 erdpy --verbose contract deploy --project=mycounter --pem="alice.pem" --gas-limit=5000000 --proxy="https://testnet-gateway.elrond.com" --outfile="counter.json" --recall-nonce --send